Closing the Gap: Neurology, Music, Psychoanalysis

-In each chapter of this book, I seek to understand the syntactic coherence of a work (music theory), the context of a work (music history), how our subjectivities form and are formed by a work (psychoanalysis), and how our nervous systems enable a work's apprehension (neurology).
+In each chapter of this book, I seek to understand the syntactic coherence of a work (music theory), the context of a work (music history), how our subjectivities form and are formed by a work (psychoanalysis), and how our nervous systems enable a work's apprehension (neuroscience).
 For me, a work is less an ontologically stable entity than a representation of threshold-crossing among these three dimensions.
 Each of these approaches yields knowledge when applied to a work directly; for me, even more knowledge results from listening awry, a process that reveals data in the margins, in the shadows, at the edges of each discipline.

 An Overview of the Chapters

-Vivaldi's Adagio from "Autumn": Music as Dream
+Vivaldi's Adagio from the "Autumn" Concerto for Violin and Orchestra from The Seasons: Music as Dream

 In this chapter I explore the Adagio from Vivaldi's Concerto in F major for violin and Orchestra from The Seasons as a musical representation of dream.
 I begin with a musical-theoretical analysis of the treatment of dissonances in the voice-leading of the work, an account of harmonic sequences, and the presence of an anomalous sonority to suggest a principle of the work's composition in purely musical terms.
 Having found such a principle (it is one of controlled disorder), I compare the syntax and structure of the movement to Freud's account of dreams formulated in The Interpretation of Dreams of 1899.
 I conclude the chapter by relating the claims of Freud, the musical-theoretical features I have discovered in the work with theories of the "overfitted brain" from recent writings in Neuroscience.